Little Zion M.B. Church

 Greenwood, MS. Thousands of graves are located within this isolated, tree

-curse that the popular bluesman Robert Johnson is buried in this cemetery.
+popular Bluesman Robert Johnson is buried in this cemetery.

 in Mississippi, in exchange for superior musical ability.
 Johnny Shines,